buildmotion/monorepos-unleashed/presentation/monorepos-unleashed.md

 ## Introduction

 - Brief overview of monorepos
+  - many projects in one repository
 - Importance in modern software development
 - Objective of the talk
+  - pros: benefits
+  - cons: challenges

 ## What is a Monorepo?

 - Definition and concept
 - Historical context
 - Comparison with polyrepo

+### Modern Definition of a Monorepo in Web Development

+In the context of web development, a monorepo is a version control repository that houses multiple related but distinct projects (e.g., libraries, web applications, server-side applications, etc.) in a single codebase.
+The monorepo approach aims to streamline various development workflows by centralizing the code, thereby making it easier to manage dependencies, coordinate commits, and share code across projects.

+### Key Characteristics

+1. **Centralized Version Control**: All projects are stored in a single repository, usually managed by a version control system like Git.

+2. **Code Sharing**: Enables easy sharing of code and assets across multiple projects, promoting reuse and consistency.

+3. **Unified Dependency Management**: All projects in the monorepo share a common set of dependencies, making it easier to manage and update libraries.

+4. **Atomic Commits**: Changes across multiple projects can be committed atomically, ensuring that inter-dependent modifications are kept in sync.

+5. **Build & Test Optimization**: Tooling can optimize build and test processes by only affecting the projects that were changed, thereby speeding up the CI/CD pipeline.

+6. **Scalability**: Supports both small and large teams, allowing for incremental adoption as the codebase grows.

+7. **Isolation**: Despite the centralized codebase, projects can be isolated enough to be developed, built, and deployed independently.

+8. **Developer Experience**: Enhanced tooling and automation features, such as workspace generators, schematic builders, and more, to improve the overall developer experience.

+### Popular Tools for Managing Monorepos

+- **Nx**: Particularly strong in managing Angular, React, and Node.js projects, offering advanced build optimization and developer tooling.

+- **Lerna**: Primarily used for managing JavaScript projects, particularly useful for publishing multiple packages from a single repo.

+- **Yarn Workspaces**: Provides native support for monorepo management in Yarn, focusing on dependency management and workspaces isolation.

+## Summary

+The modern definition of a monorepo in web development extends beyond just storing multiple projects in a single repository.
+It encompasses centralized version control, code sharing, unified dependency management, build and test optimization, and enhanced developer experience.
+Specialized tools like Nx, Lerna, and Yarn Workspaces are often used to manage monorepos effectively, offering features that align well with enterprise-level requirements.

 ## History of Angular Workspace (Monorepo)